19 Best Things To Do in Lagos, Portugal!

 2. Roam the Old Town

-TIP: Visit Mar d’Estórias—It’s a restaurant, gallery, rooftop bar, and gift shop all wrapped into one!
+TIP: Visit Mar d’Estórias — restaurant, gallery, rooftop bar, and gift shop all in one.
+A Lagos institution.

 3. Avenida dos Descobrimentos